better futures

 Region: Central Asia

-Video & Editing: Diana Sarvari
+Credit: Video & Editing, Diana Sarvari

-Producer: Emadsho Akdodshoev
+Producer, Emadsho Akdodshoev

 Cities today face unprecedented challenges stemming from ecological degradation, resource depletion, and the pressing need to adapt to a changing climate.